LFattorini/Capstone-project-churn-prediction-Udacity/README.md

     - metadata
   - demo
     - demo_webapp.gif # animation with prediction of churn
-  - Sparkify.ipynb # Jupyter notebook that contains detailed data analysis and model building with Spark (Pyspark and SparkML libraries) run on the small subset
+  - Sparkify.ipynb # Jupyter notebook that contains detailed data analysis and model building with Spark (Pyspark and SparkML libraries) ran on the small subset
-  - Sparkify_AWS-110321.ipynb # Jupyter notebook that contains the analysis run using the full available dataset on AWS EMR
+  - Sparkify_AWS-110321.ipynb # Jupyter notebook that contains the analysis ran using the full available dataset on AWS EMR
 ```
 ## Instructions for running the web app: